 - lambda

 Numeric vector.
-Lower and upper bound of lambda sequence for ridge regression (numeric vector of length 2 with both values greater than 0 and
+Lower and upper bound of lambda range for ridge regression (numeric vector of length 2 with both values greater than 0 and

 lambda[1]<lambda[2]).- scale_win